MediaComem/comem-devmobil/subjects/angular-standalone/README.md

 Let's create a new `JokeResponse` model that we can use with this API.

-Create a new file at `src/app/models/joke-response.ts` with the following content:
+Create a new file at `src/app/jokes/joke-response.type.ts` and define a `type` that matches the structure of the API response:

 ```ts
 export type JokeResponse = {